-It is susceptible to mealybugs.
+It is susceptible to mealybugs and scale.
 These insects will attack cactus especially the prickly pear.
 Mealybugs are small insects that look similar to small bunches of cotton.

 Learn how to remove mealybugs by visiting this page.
 Insects and Diseases on plants.

 Color Your World Nursery Located in Las Cruces, NM will usually carry the prickly pear cactus.
 Be sure to ask for them at your local retail/wholesale nursery.